 Meaning "to arrive at" (a place), first attested 1620s, originally was nautical.
-Formerly used in many places where specific verbs now are used, e.g. to make Latin (c.1500) "to write Latin compositions."
-This broader usage survives in some phrases, e.g. to make water "to urinate," to make a book "arrange a series of bets" (1828), make hay "to turn over mown grass to expose it to sun."
+Formerly used in many places where specific verbs now are used, such as to make Latin (c.1500) "to write Latin compositions."
+This broader usage survives in some phrases, such as to make water "to urinate," to make a book "arrange a series of bets" (1828), make hay "to turn over mown grass to expose it to sun."
 Make the grade is 1912, perhaps from the notion of railway engines going up an incline.

 Read the valuable suggestions in Dr. C.V.
 Mosby's book -- be prepared to surmount obstacles before you encounter them -- equipped with the power to "make the grade" in life's climb. [advertisement for "Making the Grade," December 1916]